ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 The criteria in {{evaluation-criteria}} will be evaluated in the following scenarios.
-Unless a proposed congestion control algorithm explicitly forbids use on the public internet, the community MUST find that it meets the criteria in these scenarios for the proposal to progress.
+Unless a proposed congestion control algorithm explicitly forbids use on the public Internet, the community MUST find that it meets the criteria in these scenarios for the proposal to progress.

 The evaluation in each scenario should occur over a representative range of bandwidths, delays, and queue depths.
-Of course, the set of parameters representative of the public internet will change over time.
+Of course, the set of parameters representative of the public Internet will change over time.

 These criteria are intended to capture a statistically dominant set of Internet conditions.
 In the case that a proposed algorithm has been tested at Internet scale,